dr0l3/dr0l3.github.io/_posts/2023-01-30-scaling-software-team-productivity.md

 # TLDR

 The TLDR is that many problems can be identified and solved by looking at how time is spent.
-As a company scales more and more things will demand time.
+As a company scales more and more things will demand more and more time.
 Everything from more meetings to slower compile times will eat into the time available to do work.
 The key to success it to be able to identify the important value adding tasks that are essential and then optimize them heavily.
 For most software companies this would be